What is unemployment? Causes, types, history & effects

 Recent trends in unemployment

-Unemployment trends are changing with the rise of the gig economy, remote work, and the increasing impact of automation and AI on jobs.
-These factors are reshaping the labor market, creating new opportunities but also new challenges.
+Unemployment trends are evolving significantly due to several key factors, including the rise of the gig economy, the growth of remote work, and the increasing influence of automation and artificial intelligence (AI) on jobs.
+These transformative changes are reshaping the traditional labor market, offering new opportunities for employment but also introducing unique challenges that affect both workers and employers alike.

 FAQs